johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Execute the following command substituting the count parameter for the result you got in the previous step.
 Also be sure to record the output.
 This command is going to run for a long time.
 Be patient and wait for the result.
 Don't worry if your screen goes blank while the command is running.
-Just hit the escape key to turn the screen on again.
+Just hit the Shift key to turn the screen on again.
+If you hit any other key to turn the screen on again you will wind up with some meaningless characters in the command prompt.
+No worries you can just hit the backspace button to get rid of them.
+It will not disturb the process that is running.
 **Do not enter the following command verbatim**
 **Substitute the count parameter for the number of 4k blocks the previous step reported to you**
 Type carefully and check your work before hitting the Enter button.